Q:

 A:

-In the chemical industry, alkanes are an important class of compounds, including isobutane, propane and butane.
-Although they are all formed by covalent bonding of carbon and hydrogen atoms, there are significant differences in structure, physical properties, and applications.
-This paper will analyze the difference between isobutane, propane and butane in detail from three aspects: basic structure, physical properties and application.
+In the chemical sector, alkanes are an crucial class of compounds, including isobutane, propane and butane.
+In fact while they're all formed by covalent bonding of carbon and hydrogen atoms, there are signifiis able tot differences in structure, physical characteristics, and applications.
+This paper will examine the difference between isobutane, propane and butane in detail from three aspects: basic structure, physical characteristics and consumption.
+Basic structure and classification of

-structure Comparison of 2.
-Propane and Butane
+structure Comparison of

-both propane and butane are saturated alkanes, but there are significant differences in their structures.
+both propane and butane are saturated alkanes, however there are signifiis able tot differences in their structures.
 The molecular structure of propane is relatively simple, with three carbon atoms and six hydrogen atoms, and the molecular structure is linear.
-Butane, on the other hand, has four carbon atoms and a more complex molecular structure, with two different isomers (n-butane and isobutane).
-The molecular weight and boiling point of butane are higher than those of propane, which is related to the number of carbon atoms.
+And For instance Butane, on the other hand, has four carbon atoms and a greater complex molecular structure, with two different isomers (n-butane and isobutane).
+From what I've seen, Moreover The molecular weight and boiling point of butane are higher than those of propane, which is related to the number of carbon atoms.
+From what I've seen, Structural Characteristics and Classification of

-and boiling point and density
+4. Furthermore and boiling point and density

 the boiling point and density of the three substances are related to their molecular weight and structural complexity.
-Propane has the lowest boiling point, about -42°C, and a relatively small density.
-Butane has a higher boiling point of about -18.8°C and a slightly higher density than propane.
-The boiling point of isobutane is between propane and butane, about -23°C, and the density is also between the two.
+But Propane has the lowest boiling point, about -42°C, and a relatively small density.
+Butane has a higher boiling point of about -

-main application
+main consumption

 6. Summary